tensorforce/tensorforce/README.md

 and &gt;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

-NOTE: We are currently in a code freeze as we are preparing the role-out of 0.3.0.
-The dev branch for the new release is available [here](https://github.com/reinforceio/tensorforce/compare/dev) and will be merged by end October latest.
-A new blogpost explaining the new architecture will be coming soon.
+NOTE: We have just rolled out a major update introducing our new optimizers, which enable things such as natural gradients in pure TensorFlow.
+A new blog post will be available shortly.

 An introductory blog post can also be found [on our blog.](https://reinforce.io/blog/introduction-to-tensorforce)